data-apis/array-api/spec/extensions/linear_algebra_functions.md

     -   if `n` is equal to zero, an array containing the identity matrix for each square matrix.
 If `n` is less than zero, an array containing the inverse of each square matrix raised to the absolute value of `n`, provided that each square matrix is invertible.
 If `n` is greater than zero, an array containing the result of raising each square matrix to the power `n`.
 The returned array must have the same shape as `x` and a floating-point data type determined by {ref}`type-promotion`.

-#### Raises

--   if the innermost two dimensions of `x` are not the same size (i.e., form square matrices).
--   if `n` is less than zero and a square matrix is not invertible.

 (function-linalg-matrix_rank)=
 ### linalg.matrix_rank(x, /, *, rtol=None)